How a Career Coach Can Bring Clarity and Confidence to Your Job Search

-In other words, sending out a higher volume of applicants does not necessarily mean you will see results.
+In other words, sending out a higher volume of applications does not necessarily mean you will see results.
 The reality is often quite the opposite.

-In contrast, over 32% of applicants who go through hiring managers and 8% of referrals get hired.
+In contrast, over 32% of applications that come through hiring managers and 8% of referrals get hired.

-Your coach will help ensure that you are using your time wisely and applying through the best possible channels.
+Your coach will help you use your time wisely and apply through the best possible channels.

 4) Provide motivation and encouragement

-When you build a trusting relationship with your career coach, you can rely on them for motivation and support throughout the job search and application process.
+You can rely on your career coach for motivation and support throughout the job search and application process.

-Whether you are coping with a job loss, stressed at your current job, or frustrated with your career search, your career coach will help you reframe your situation in a more positive regard.
+If you are coping with a job loss, stressed at your current job, or frustrated with your career search, your coach can help you help you reframe your situation in a more positive regard.